145th Street station (IND lines): Later years

 The station has been undergoing renovations since 2017 as part of the 2010–2014 MTA Capital Program.
 This is because of an MTA study conducted in 2015, which found that 45 percent of components were out of date.

+In January 2024, accessibility at the station was proposed as part of the 2020-2024 Capital Program.
+In May 2024, the Federal Transit Administration awarded the MTA $157 million for accessibility renovations at five stations, including 145th Street.
+The funds would be used to add elevators, signs, and public-announcement systems, as well as repair platforms and stairs, at each station.
+The accessibility project was to be funded by congestion pricing in New York City, but it was postponed in June 2024 after the implementation of congestion pricing was delayed.

 Station layout

-The upper level has four tracks and two island platforms.
-The station used to have a full mezzanine, now, the central portion is used as a police precinct.
-The lower level has three tracks and two island platforms.
-The northbound platform here is twice as wide as the station's other three similarly sized platforms, being 39 feet wide, so that the three trackways on the lower level line up directly with those above.
+The 145th Street station is a bi-level express station.
+The upper level has four tracks and two island platforms and the lower level has three tracks and two island platforms.
+Both platforms offer a cross-platform interchange between express and local trains like any typical express station in the subway system.
+The northbound platform on the lower level is twice as wide as the station's other three similarly sized platforms, being 39 feet wide, so that the three trackways on the lower level line up directly with those above.
 Escalators lead up from this level to the mezzanine, bypassing the upper-level platforms.

-The center track on the lower level is used to terminate B trains during middays and early evenings, when it does not run into the Bronx.
+The center track on the lower level is used to originate and terminate select B trains during limited middays and early evenings, when it does not run to and from the Bronx.
 During rush hours, this track is used by D trains that run express on the IND Concourse Line in the peak direction.
 This track is not used during late nights or weekends.